Z4ck404/legacy-blog/src/pages/posts/magna.md

 ---
-title: How hackers can find your exposed Elasticsearch clusters using Shodan !
+title: How hackers can find your exposed Elasticsearch clusters using Shodan!
 subtitle: Your guide to ELK attacks and security
 excerpt: >-
   For the last couple of months, I have been exploring Elasticsearch and I even